Grsaiago/maelstrom-rust/README.md

 - [x] A way of answering based on a message (see go's node.Reply()).
 Test pending
 - [x] Make the MessageRouter Type be sync to I can use tokio::join! on two tokio::spawn handles instead of tokio::join! on both methods in Node.run().
+- [ ] Revisit the CallbackRouter and see if we really need an Arc or if we can use a Box for the callbacks
+- [ ] Revisit pub definitions for struct fields and methods to check if they really need to be public